lrfinotti/cybr201_book/07-DH_and_ElGamal.md

 print(f"The original number is {n}, but modulo p it is {n % p}.")
 ```

-In $\F_p$ the original number would be lost, and we would only have its reduction.
+In $\mathbb{F}_p$ the original number would be lost, and we would only have its reduction.
 But decoding this reduction gives us gibberish:

 ```{code-cell} ipython3
 ---